guard/guard/README.md

 ### System notifications

-You can configure Guard to make use of the following system notification libraries, but it's strongly recommended to use either Ruby GNTP, Libnotify or Notifu:
+You can configure Guard to make use of the following system notification libraries:

 #### Ruby GNTP